erbafdavid/StabFem/README.md

 git clone https://github.com/erbafdavid/StabFem
 ```

-- If you want to participare to the project you should create a git account (...)
+- If you want to participare to the project you should create a git account.

+### Instalation remarks :

+To run properly the software you should previously install matlab and FreeFem++ on you system.

+- On Mac OSX the instalation should not pose any problem

+- On Ubuntu 18 there is a little issue with the library libstdc++.so.6 which is not where Matlab looks for it
+(see Instalationnotes.md for a simple solution to this problem)

+- On Windows, no one has tried yet. who wants to beta-test ???

 ## Motivation